v-olin/CS-utils/README.md

 # Computer Science tools

 __Disclaimer:__
+These are poorly written because I don't like Python and will probably rewrite them in another language later

-These are poorly written, use at your own risk
+Use at your own risk

 ## Math:
   - krs.py: Solves problems using the Chinese remainder theorem and shows steps